time-link/timelink-kleio/README.md

 set to control the behaviour of `kleio-server`.

-The easiest way to test in to use `docker compose` with the `docker-compose.yaml` in this directory and set the variables in a `.env` file:
+The easiest way to test in to use `docker compose` with the `docker-compose.yaml`file in this directory and set the variables in a `.env` file:

 * Copy or rename  `.env-sample`  to `.env`.
 * Change variables according to your setup.
    * `KLEIO_HOME` should be set to a directory where kleio files reside.
    * `KLEIO_SERVER_IMAGE` can be set to run a specific image otherwise `timelinkserver/kleio-server:latest` is used.
    * `KLEIO_ADMIN_TOKEN` if you want to set a starting admin token.
-If you do not set the env variable `KLEIO_ADMIN_TOKEN` token then a token named `bootstrap-admin` is created on server startup with permission `generate_token` and a life span of 5 minutes.
-The token is written to a file in `KLEIO_CONF_DIR`.
-This token can be used to generate through an api call an initial admin token.
+If the env variable `KLEIO_ADMIN_TOKEN` is unset then a token named `kleio-admin` is created on server startup with full admin permissions.
+     The token is written to file `/.admin_token` in `KLEIO_CONF_DIR`.
+     This token can be used to generate another token through an api call and invalidate this one
    * `KLEIO_DEBUG`if "true" will produce debug information in the log.
    * More variables are available to fine tune the settings of the Kleio Server.
 See `.env-sample` for a full list.
-* run with `make kleio-run-latest`
+* run with `make kleio-run-latest` or `docker compose up`

 ## Development